Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Method

-To adapt HB to prompt selection we make the following design choices: (1) We extend previous evaluations when advancing stages within a bracket, ensuring validation instances of higher stages subsume those of lower stages and (2) return the prompt with the lowest validation error among those evaluated on the entire validation set.
-(3) In addition, we combine HB with our structural-aware DK-GP by employing a sequential proposal mechanism for candidate prompts in each bracket, which we outline next.
+To tailor HB to prompt selection, we make the following design decisions (for an ablation study, see Appendix~\ref{app:additional_results}): (1) We extend previous evaluations when advancing stages within a bracket, ensuring validation instances of higher stages subsume those of lower stages, and (2) return the prompt with the lowest validation error among those evaluated on the entire validation set.

+Finally, we combine HB with our structural-aware DK-GP by employing a sequential BO proposal mechanism for candidate prompts in each bracket, which we outline next.

 \hbbodkl combines HB with our structural-aware DK-GP.
-While the vanilla HB algorithm for prompt selection samples prompts uniformly at random, \hbbodkl replaces the random proposal mechanism of HB with a sequential BO proposal (highlighted in gray) similar to the approach proposed by \citet{falkner2018bohb} for Hyperparameter Optimization.
+While the vanilla HB algorithm for prompt selection samples prompts uniformly at random, \hbbodkl replaces the random proposal mechanism of HB with a sequential BO proposal (highlighted in gray in Algorithm~\ref{alg:hyperband_modified_sequential}).
+This is similar to the approach proposed by \citet{falkner2018bohb} for hyperparameter optimization.
 During the execution of HB, \hbbodkl trains the GP on a subset of the design data ${\mathcal{D}_{t}}_{|b}$ for a given fidelity-level $b$.
-We use the highest fidelity $b$ for which ''enough'' observations have been collected.
-This design choice stems from the observation that validation errors are estimated more accurately with more instances (see Appendices~\ref{app:mf} and \ref{app:generalization}).
+We use the highest fidelity $b$ for which ``enough'' observations are available.
+This design decision stems from the observation that validation errors are estimated more accurately with more instances (see Appendices~\ref{app:generalization} and \ref{app:mf}).
+Importantly, we train the GP entirely online during the selection process and are not relying on a pre-trained surrogate model.